GPs / Health Professionals Info on YHLB (includes Programme Content)

 - Designed for beginners to yoga (who may be very unfit and inflexible), but also suitable for those with prior yoga experience

 - Those who: want to help themselves for the present and also the future; who have tried multiple approaches without success

 YHLB Course Costs:

-- Private sector = £224-300 pp = bargain rates to get the programme to more people, includes £70 Resources Pack obtained separately from social enterprise).
+- Private sector = £22o-300 pp = bargain rates to get the programme to more people, includes £60+P&P Resources Pack, for access onto the specialised course and contributing to their lifelong healthy living toolkit, obtained individually from not-for-profit social enterprise).

-- ?- Patient Contribution of £70-£154 = 12 x ‘mind/body programme prescription’ charges / ‘commitment contract’?
-Studies show payment = acceptable to patients/ GPs.
+- ?- Patient Contribution of £65.50-£154 = 12 x ‘mind/body programme prescription’ charges / ‘commitment contract’?
+Studies/surveys show payment contribution = acceptable to patients/ GPs.

-- Some subsidies in some localities (including NHS GP Pilots, social prescribing)
+- Some subsidies in some localities (including NHS GP Pilots, social prescribing, Healthy London Partnership project)